lokeshbanthia9/mastering-c/k-and-r/chapter-1/NOTES.md

     celsius = 5 * (fahr-32) / 9;
     ```

-    - The reason for multiplying by `5` first and then dividing by `9` (instead of directly multipying by `5/9`) is that in C, integer division truncates, any fraction part is discarded.
-Since `5` and `9` are integers, `5/9` would be truncated to `0`, resulting in all `celsius` values to be `0`.
+    - The reason for multiplying by `5` first and then dividing by `9` (instead of directly multiplying by `5/9`) is that in C, integer division truncates, and any fraction part is discarded.
+Since `5` and `9` are integers, `5/9` would be truncated to `0`, resulting in all `celsius` values being `0`.

 - ### Formatted Output: Integer

-    - `printf` is a general purpose output formatting function.
-Its first argument is a string of characters to be printed, with each `%` indicating where one argument (inside `printf` paratheses) is to be substituted, and in what form is to be printed.
+    - `printf` is a general-purpose output formatting function.
+Its first argument is a string of characters to be printed, with each `%` indicating where one argument (inside `printf` paratheses) is to be substituted and in what form it is to be printed.

     - For instance, `%d` specifies an integer argument.
 The statement,